2014–15 Håndboldligaen

-The 2014–15 Håndboldligaen (known as the Boxer Herreligaen for sponsorship reasons) is the 79th season of the Håndboldligaen, Denmark's premier Handball league.
+The 2014–15 Håndboldligaen (known as the Boxer Herreligaen for sponsorship reasons) was the 79th season of the Håndboldligaen, Denmark's premier Handball league.

 KIF Kolding København won the championship, when they beat Skjern Håndbold in the final.
 Odder Håndbold was relegated, as they finished last in the regular season.
 Lemvig-Thyborøn Håndbold was also relegated, as they finished 12th in the regular season, and afterwards lost the promotion/relegation play-off to Skive fH.

 Team information

 The following 14 clubs compete in the Håndboldligaen during the 2014–15 season: